pulumi/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 ### step

-This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).

 * `action_on_failure` - (Required) Action to take if the step fails.
 Valid values: `TERMINATE_JOB_FLOW`, `TERMINATE_CLUSTER`, `CANCEL_AND_WAIT`, and `CONTINUE`
 * `hadoop_jar_step` - (Required) JAR file used for the step.
 See below.
 * `name` - (Required) Name of the step.

 #### hadoop_jar_step

-This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).

 * `args` - (Optional) List of command line arguments passed to the JAR file's main function when executed.
 * `jar` - (Required) Path to a JAR file run during the step.